-Universal Priority: Do I TRUST them?
+Universal Priority: Do I trust them?

 Leaders are a vital link in building organizational trust and engaging employees.
 Senior leaders create an environment in which the conditions for engagement either thrive or diminish.
-In a trusting workplace, employees feel safe.
+Most importantly, in a trusting workplace, employees feel safe.

 Competence promotes organizational trust.

 Having competent leaders builds trust.
 Employees want to work for an organization where they have confidence in its leaders.
 They want leaders who have the ability to guide the organization to be successful.